sambeau/laud/README.md

 ## TODO

+- Add Tag synonyms so that 'humour', 'humor', 'humorous', can all just be 'funny'
+	- store in database as 'funny'
+	- apply synonyms to search
 - Design an iOS App
 - Make an iOS App
 - Add a simple way to restart a scraping job